 To neglect one for the other could hurt the chances for the greatest potential of wellness.

 An important aspect of any modern approach to wellness is in deciding the best treatment to seek for a given ailment or health condition.

 The traditional medical definition of ‘medicine’ is “a method for diagnosing, treating, or preventing disease and other damage to the body or mind.” according to most dictionaries.

 However, the definition of natural medicine is exactly the same, the only difference being in the methods prescribed to treat the health issue.

 Where a traditional western medical doctor would recommend pharmaceutical medications or surgical procedures, a natural medicine doctor prescribes herbal remedies and various other therapeutic techniques.

 A holistic approach to medicine involves taking the whole being into account and integrating aspects of both traditional and natural medicine for the greatest benefit to the patient.

-Types Of Natural Holistic Medicine
+Types Of Natural Medicine

 Herbalism is a growing field with many advancements being made in clinical research.